makslion/integreatly-operator/README.md

 # Integreatly Operator

----
-**NOTE**

-When working on `RHOAM`, all `make` commands should be prefixed with `INSTALLATION_TYPE=managed-api`.
-This will configure any variables that may be required.

-The default `INSTALLATION_TYPE` is `managed` which configures variables for use with `RHMI`

----

-A Kubernetes Operator based on the Operator SDK for installing and reconciling Integreatly products.
+A Kubernetes Operator based on the Operator SDK for installing and reconciling managed products.

+Integreatly Operator can be installed using two different flavours, managed and managed-api

+To switch between the two you can use export the INSTALLATION_TYPE env or use it in conjunction with any of the make commands referenced in this README

 ### Installed products

-Currently the operator installs the following products:
+The operator installs the following products:

+### managed

 - AMQ Online
 - AMQ Streams
 - Codeready